UTSCCSCC01/finalprojects22-amorr-yes/doc/sprint0/PB.md

    - home page should contain personal information, purchase history and the coming appointment.

    - medium priority
+   - Related persona: Lara Foster

 #### Client_to_provider

 6. As a client, I would like to click on the service providers' name/picture to view their profile so that I can see their posts and their basic information.

    - service providers' home page should be able to contain service posts

    - home page should let users to view different services

    - Clients can view the service provider's profile as well as their schedule
    - medium priority
+   - Related persona: Lara Foster

 #### Client browsing: